www-splitcells-net/net.splitcells.network/doc/tasks.md

    1. Remotes paths should always contain of 3 (protocol, host, file path) elements as different systems have slightly different syntax
    1. No subrepo variable in path.
+1. Define and use documentation format.
+   Maybe it should be compatible to man.
 1. Create commands for fast path navigation via console.
    1. Select command output's i-th line and use it for other command.
 1. file.partition.manager